 The Company leases certain laboratory equipment under arrangements previously accounted for as capital leases, classified on the Company's balance sheet as fixed assets and related lease liabilities and depreciated on a straight-line basis over the lease term.
 Upon adoption of ASC 842, leased equipment previously classified as fixed assets totaling \$1.4 million in net book value were reclassified to lease right-of-use assets in accordance with the guidance.
 The equipment under finance leases is depreciated on a straight-line basis over periods ranging from approximately 3 to 7 years.
-The total gross value of equipment capitalized under such lease arrangements was approximately \$4,639,000 and \$5,533,000 at December 31, 2020 and March 31, 2021, respectively.
-Total accumulated depreciation related to financed equipment was approximately \$2,302,000 and \$2,474,000 at December 31, 2020 and March 31, 2021, respectively, and total depreciation expense related to financed equipment during the three months ended March 31, 2020 and 2021 was approximately \$146,000 and \$172,000, respectively.
+The total gross value of equipment capitalized under such lease arrangements was approximately \$4,639,000 and \$5,876,000 at December 31, 2020 and September 30, 2021, respectively.
+Total accumulated depreciation related to equipment under finance leases was approximately \$2,302,000 and \$2,927,000 at December 31, 2020 and September 30, 2021, respectively.
+Total depreciation expense related to equipment under finance leases during the three months ended September 30, 2020 and 2021 was approximately \$267,000 and \$243,000, respectively, and during the nine months ended September 30, 2020 and 2021 was approximately \$541,000 and \$625,000, respectively.

-In February 2020, the Company entered into finance leases for a total capitalized amount of \$197,000 for three pieces of equipment.
-Under the terms of the equipment financing agreement, which was accounted for as a finance lease transaction, the principal balance plus interest for the equipment are to be repaid in full in installments ranging from 48 to 60 monthly installments of \$4,532 totaling approximately \$265,000 through January 2025.
-In addition, in March 2020, the Company entered into a finance lease for a capitalized amount of \$11,000 for an additional piece of equipment.
-Under the term of the equipment financing agreement, the principal amount plus interest are to be repaid in 48 monthly installments of \$288 totaling approximately \$14,000 through February 2024.
+During the nine months ended September 30, 2020, the Company entered into finance leases for a total capitalized amount of \$1,072,000 for laboratory equipment and software.
+Under the terms of the financing agreements, which were accounted for as finance lease transactions, the principal balance plus interest for the equipment are to be paid in installments ranging from 12 to 60 monthly installments of approximately \$36,322 totaling approximately \$1,360,000 through July 2025.

-During the three months ended March 31, 2021, the Company entered into finance leases for a total capitalized amount of \$894,000 for four pieces of equipment.
-Under the terms of the financing agreements, which were accounted for as finance lease transactions, the principal balance plus interest for the equipment are to be paid in installments ranging from 36 to 60 monthly installments of \$21,330 totaling approximately \$1,064,000 through March 2026.
+During the nine months ended September 30, 2021, the Company entered into finance leases for a total capitalized amount of \$1,237,000 for seven pieces of equipment.
+Under the terms of the financing agreements, which were accounted for as finance lease transactions, the principal balance plus interest for the equipment are to be paid in installments ranging from 36 to 60 monthly installments of \$31,544 totaling approximately \$1,453,000 through March 2026.